HamidNaser/RESTful-APIs/README.md

 - **403 Forbidden**: The server understood the request but refuses to authorize it.
 - **404 Not Found**: The requested resource could not be found.
 - **500 Internal Server Error**: An error occurred on the server.

-# Advanced Topics
-- **Asynchronous Processing**: Use background processing for long-running tasks, implement asynchronous endpoints using async/await in C#, and use message queues (e.g., RabbitMQ, AWS SQS) for task delegation.
-- **Filtering and Sorting**: Use query parameters to specify filtering and sorting criteria.
-- **Pagination**: Use query parameters such as `limit` and `offset` or `page` and `size`.
-- **Idempotency**: Ensure that making the same request multiple times has the same effect as making it once.
-- **Scalability**: Use statelessness, caching, load balancing, and microservices to scale APIs.
-- **Security**: Use HTTPS, proper authentication and authorization, validate all input data, use security headers, and implement rate limiting.

 # API Gateway Example with Ocelot